-Upon the activation of the EOC ESF Team, the Department of Administration (DOA) will manage and track all emergency disaster-related expenses.
-DOA will establish emergency accounts for all response agencies to accommodate pre-event preparedness expenditures and activities up to deactivation of the response effort following the emergency or disaster.
+Upon the activation of the EOC ESF Team, the Department of Administration (DOA) will manage and track all emergency disaster related expenses.
+When activated the Administration and Logistics Section of the Unified Command System will be initiated.

+DOA will establish emergency accounts for all response agencies to accommodate preevent preparedness expenditures and activities up to deactivation of the response effort following the emergency or disaster.

-The General Services Administration (GSA) will provide the logistics to source, acquire and distribute all response-related materials and resources.
-In concert with GHS/OCD, GSA will receive, inventory and manage all response-related resources and requests for materials by establishing areas to collect, stage and distribute all requests for response materials and resources.
+The General Services Administration (GSA) will provide the logistics to source, acquire and distribute all response related materials and resources.
+In concert with GHS/OCD, GSA will receive, inventory and manage all response related resources and requests for materials by establishing areas to collect, stage and distribute all requests for response materials and resources.